godfather9916/Crypto-Wallet-Checker/README.md

 Best Crypto Wallet Checker + Seed Phrase Parser

-Stop uploading your material to obfuscated bots or closed source software.
+Stop uploading your material to obfuscated bots/exe software or closed source software.
 If you do not want to share your profit - your choice is open source, which also works even without Internet access!

 **Smart password sorter** - will get the maximum passwords from all files for each log, clean up garbage